-We offer boat transportation from Telegraph Cove, Port McNeill, Alder Bay, or any location in the Broughton Archipelago.
+We provide boat transportation for our guests, primarily from Telegraph Cove, just south of Port McNeill.
 Our boat can carry up to 12 passengers and 8 kayaks.
-It is also possible to fly by float-plane to our location from Port McNeill, Campbell River, or Seattle Washington.
-Please refer to our Planning your trip page, located under the heading “About”.
+It is also possible to fly by float-plane to our location from Port Hardy, Campbell River, or Seattle Washington.
+Please refer to our Planning Your Trip page, located under the heading “About”.

 Yes, we have specially designed, and cushioned carrying racks on our charter boat, and can easily carry up to 8 kayaks, 2 of which can be doubles.
 A total of 4 doubles may be carried, but to do this we have to block the view out the side windows which is not recommended.
 It is not possible to bring your kayak(s) on the float plane unless they are folding models.

 Yes, we rent single and double kayaks.
-We have an assortment of poly Necky touring kayaks available, with all the standard accessories.
+We have an assortment of Necky & Wilderness Systems poly touring kayaks available, with all the standard accessories.